 Zucchini Bacon Cheddar Scones

-Top down view of eight savory Zucchini Bacon Cheddar Scones on brown parchment paper
+Eight savory Zucchini Bacon Cheddar Scones on brown parchment paper.

 Four words: Zucchini Bacon Cheddar Scones.

-You can’t possibly pack any more goodness into these light and tender savory scones that do double duty as breakfast essential or 24/7 snack.
+You can’t possibly pack any more goodness into these light and tender savory scones that do double duty as breakfast essential or anytime snack.

-With all the sweet scone varieties I’ve baked up over the years (hello, chocolate chunks, juicy berries and citrus glazes!), it’s hard to believe it’s taken me more than a decade to go the savory route.
+With all the sweet scone varieties I’ve baked up over the years (hello, chocolate chunk scones, white chocolate raspberry scones and glazed lemon blueberry scones!), it’s hard to believe it’s taken me more than a decade to go the savory route.

 Let’s just say these were more than worth the wait!